-Without the support from volunteers, that would not be possible.
-Take a stance against food insecurity in your community and join our fight to eradicate hunger.
-Whether it is once a week or once a semester, The Patachou Foundation would love to have you join our volunteer team.
-Learn more about how you can do your part.
+We couldn't do it without support from our volunteers.
+Take a stand against food insecurity in your community and join our fight to eradicate hunger.
+Whether it's once a week or once a semester, The Patachou Foundation would love to have you join our volunteer team.
+Learn more about how you can lend a hand.

-The more people who find out about The Patachou Foundation, the more our community will learn about how we are fighting hunger.
-So post a link to the project site on your Facebook page or include it in your email-signature.
+Help us spread the word!
+Post a link to the project site on your Facebook page or include it in your email signature.

 The Patachou Foundation aims to achieve strategic growth for a radically different and radically better impact in Indianapolis.
 By 2020 we are dedicated to: